-- the Company materially reduces executive's duties or responsibilities or assigns him duties which are materially inconsistent with his duties or which materially impair his ability to function in his position; - the Company fails to satisfy its compensation obligations under the executive's employment agreement or materially reduces any employee benefit or perquisite enjoyed by him (in each case, other than as part of an across-the-board reduction applicable to all executive officers of the Company); - the Company fails to perform or breaches its obligations under any other material provision of the executive's employment agreement and fails to cure such failure or breach within the period required by the executive's employment agreement; - · the executive's primary location of business is moved by the distance set forth in the executive's employment agreement; or - the Company fails to obtain the assumption in writing of its obligation to perform the agreement by any successor to all or substantially all of the assets of the Company within 15 days after a merger, consolidation, sale or similar transaction; provided, however, that Mr. McNabb shall not be deemed to have "Good Reason" if, following any sale or other disposition of Futurestep, Mr. McNabb is no longer Chief Executive Officer of Futurestep and his title is changed to Senior Vice President of the Company.
+- the Company materially reduces executive's duties or responsibilities or assigns him duties which are materially inconsistent with his duties or which materially impair his ability to function in his position; - the Company reduces the executive's base salary or target incentive compensation under the executive's employment agreement or materially reduces any employee benefit or perquisite enjoyed by him (in each case, other than as part of an across-the-board reduction applicable to all executive officers of the Company); - the Company fails to perform or breaches its obligations under any other material provision of the executive's employment agreement and fails to cure such failure or breach within the period required by the executive's employment agreement; - · the executive's primary location of business is moved by the distance set forth in the executive's employment agreement; or - the Company fails to obtain the assumption in writing of its obligation to perform the agreement by any successor to all or substantially all of the assets of the Company within 15 days after a merger, consolidation, sale or similar transaction.

-Fiscal 2009 Compensation of Directors
+Fiscal 2012 Compensation of Directors

-The compensation of directors, including all incentive, restricted stock and stock option awards, for fiscal 2009 is set forth in the table below.
+The compensation of directors, including all restricted stock unit and stock option awards, for fiscal 2012 is set forth in the table below.